flapjack/flapjack.io/source/docs/1.0/usage/quickstart.md

 flapjack simulate ok               - Generate a stream of ok events
 ```

-You can now see these under the [list of entities](http://localhost:3080/entities) and [list of checks](http://localhost:3080/checks).
+You can now see these under the [list of entities](http://localhost:3080/entities) and [list of checks](http://localhost:3080/checks_all).

 ![Screenshot of the list of checks](/images/1.0/quickstart/check-list.png)

 #### Maintenance (including acknowledgements)

 There are two types of maintenance - scheduled and unscheduled maintenance.
-An acknowledgment counts as an unscheduled maintenance.
+An acknowledgment creates an unscheduled maintenance starting at the time of the acknowledgement.

-All checks are created with a default period of scheduled maintenance, usually 100 years.
+All checks are created with a period of scheduled maintenance, 100 years by default.
+This can be altered, or disabled, in the flapjack config file.

-Click the 'End Now' button on the [Bacon check](http://localhost:3080/check?entity=restaurant1&check=bacon) to end this maintenance.
+Click the 'End Now' button on the [bacon check](http://localhost:3080/check?entity=restaurant1&check=bacon) to end this maintenance.

-#### Unscheduled downtime (acknowledgements)
+#### Unscheduled maintenance (acknowledgements)

-Our Bacon check is now critical, and sending out alerts.
+Our bacon check is now critical, and sending out alerts.
 To acknowledge this check, and silence the alerts, we add unscheduled maintenance for a period of time by filling out the [Acknowledge Alert](http://localhost:3080/check?entity=restaurant1&check=bacon) box.

 ![Screenshot of adding unscheduled maintenance](/images/1.0/quickstart/add-unscheduled-maintenance.png)

+#### Secheduled maintenance

-If you want to add more scheduled maintenance, fill out the 'Add Scheduled Maintenance' box further down the page.
+If you want to add scheduled maintenance (lets say we know bacan will be off the menu next Saturday), fill out the 'Add Scheduled Maintenance' box further down the page.

+#### Maintenance CLI

 You can also add, list and remove maintenance by using the CLI tool `flapjack maintenance`: